dragonflyoss/d7y.io/docs/reference/commands/client/dfget.md

           [default: /var/run/dragonfly/dfdaemon.sock]

+  -r, --recursive
+          Specify whether to download the directory recursively.
+If it is true, dfget will download all files in the directory.
+If it is false, dfget will download the single file specified by the URL.

       --timeout <TIMEOUT>
           Specify the timeout for downloading a file

           [default: 2h]

-  -d, --digest <DIGEST>
+      --digest <DIGEST>
-          Verify the integrity of the downloaded file using the specified digest, e.g. md5:86d3f3a95c324c9479bd8986968f4327
+          Verify the integrity of the downloaded file using the specified digest, support sha256, sha512, crc32.
+If the digest is not specified, the downloaded file will not be verified.
+Format: <algorithm>:<digest>.
+Examples: sha256:1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef, crc32:12345678

-          [default: ]

   -p, --priority <PRIORITY>
           Specify the priority for scheduling task